Part 1: Undergraduate Education at the iSchool

 Student Records Specialist

-Lora Carlson (email@example.com) is the Records Specialist for the iSchool, and also acts as an academic advisor for our undergraduate students.
-Lora provides degree checks, assists with our retention efforts, and can assist with questions on transfer credit.
+Lora Carlson (email@example.com) is the Records Specialist for the iSchool, and also acts as an academic advisor for our undergraduate students, conducting degree checks, assisting with our retention efforts and with questions on transfer credit.
+The Student Records Specialist supports the Program Directors and Managers with data pulls and statistics on our student body, courses, and programs for reporting purposes.

 Student Success Counselor